 Flick earned a bachelor's degree in speech communications in 1993, and in 1996, became an assistant coach for the Huskies, spending four seasons in that position and being a part of the UW's national tournament appearances in 1996 and 1997.
 She also co-founded and coached a junior club program that won two 18-year old regional championships in its first three years of existence.

-In 13th year as head coach ...
-Overall record is 249-70, a winning percentage of .781 ...
-Ranks ninth nationally among NCAA Division II active coaches with highest victory percentage in school history and has most victories in program history ...
-In 2010, received Great Northwest Athletic Conference co-Coach of the Year honors, directing Vikings to 20 or more victories for seventh time (20-4), GNAC title for fifth time (tied) and post-season for sixth time, reaching the West Regional semifinals ...
-In 2007, guided Western to championship match of NCAA II National Tournament, being named American Volleyball Coaches Association Pacific Region and GNAC Coach of the Year ...
-The 26-5 Vikings were ranked a school-best No.2 in the final AVCA Top 25 Poll, winning the Pacific Regional title and reaching the Elite Eight, both for the first time in school history, and taking the GNAC championship for the fourth time in seven years ...
-Directed Western to 24-2 record in 2003, the best in school history, program-high regular-season No.2 national rating in AVCA poll and Pacific Regional semifinals in school's third straight national appearance ...
-AVCA Pacific Region Coach of the Year in 2002, leading Vikings to 23-3 record and first round of regionals ...
-GNAC Coach of the Year for 2001, 2002, 2003, 2006 and 2007 ...
-Western had a 57-match GNAC winning streak, the fourth longest conference string in NCAA II history, from 2000 to 2004 ...
-In 2001, directed Western to 24-5 ledger and regional semifinals ...
-In 2000, guided Vikings to 24-9 record and berth in Pacific West Conference Tournament ...
+In 15th year as head coach ...
+Overall record is 296-78, a winning percentage of 79.1 ...
+Ranks 10th nationally among NCAA Division II active coaches with highest victory percentage in school history and has most victories in program history ...
+In 2013, received Great Northwest Athletic Conference Coach of the Year honors for eighth time, directing Vikings to 20 or victories for ninth time (23-4), GNAC title for seventh time, and post-season for eighth time ...
+In 2007, guided WWU to championship match of NCAA II National Tournament, being named American Volleyball Coaches Association West Region Coach of the Year for the second time...
+The 26-5 Vikings were ranked a school-best No.2 in the final AVCA Top 25 Poll, winning the regional title and reaching the Elite Eight, both for only time in school history ...
+Directed WWU to 24-2 record in 2003, 92.3 winning percentage being best in WWU history ...
+GNAC Coach of the Year in 2001, 2002, 2003, 2006, 2007, 2010, 2012 and 2013 ...
+WWU had a 57-match GNAC winning streak, fourth longest conference string in NCAA II history, from 2000 to 2004 ...
 Assistant coach at University of Washington for four seasons under Bill Neville, who coached national teams for USA and Canada ...
-During tenure, Huskies reached NCAA I national tournament in 1996 and 1997 (Sweet 16), the first back-to-back national appearances for Washington since 1988-89 ...
+During tenure, Huskies reached NCAA I national tournament in 1996 and 1997 (Sweet 16), first back-to-back national appearances for Washington since 1988-89 ...
 Graduated from Washington in 1993 with degree in speech communications ...
 Lettered four years as setter for Huskies, being team captain and earning MVP honors as junior and senior ...
 Ranked third among school career leaders in assists with 2,624 and fourth in digs with 893 ...
 Graduate of Mountain View High School in Vancouver ...
 First inductee into school's Athletic Hall of Fame ...
 All-State selection and Greater St. Helens League Player of the Year as senior and helped Thunder place fifth at state tournament as junior ...
 Three-sport letter winner ...
-40 years old ...
+42 years old ...
 2011 inductee into USA Volleyball Puget Sound Region Hall of Fame ...
-Has daughter Chayse Mingah, 6.
+Completed master's degree in coaching and sports administration from Concordia-Irvine in 2014....
+Married to Laurrah Williams and they have daughter Chayse Mingah 8.